Do you rent houses or apartments? As a landlord in the Netherlands you have to observe several rules and obligations, for instance:

 Landlords who invest in energy efficiency (zero energy houses) may pass on the investment costs to their tenants.
 This fixed 'energy performance compensation' replaces the regular (and in most cases higher) energy bill their tenants have to pay.

-If you have a dispute with tenants or their representatives that cannot be solved amicably, you may be able to take it to the Rent Tribunal (Huurcommissie, in Dutch).
+If you have a dispute with tenants or their representatives that cannot be solved amicably, you can take it to the Rent Tribunal (Huurcommissie, in Dutch).